 Your passive aggression is slowly destroying your mental health, so instead of mindlessly turning to it every now and then when you feel resentful, try to open up about your true feelings to the person who hurt you or if it’s absolutely impossible, see a psychologist who will advise how to cope with your resentment in a healthier way.

 There are many things we can feel resentful about but there’re even more things we can feel grateful for.
 Maybe some events in your life were unfair (so were some events in my life too) but instead of focusing on the negative side of life, try to focus on the positive one.
 Think of something you’re grateful for.
 It could have been worse!
-Here is my article on gratitude if you don’t know what to be grateful for.
+Here is a blogpost on gratitude if you don’t know what to be grateful for.

 See a psychologist if your resentment is severe